 DOT should collect, use, and retain only PII that is relevant and necessary for the specified purpose for which it was originally collected.
-DOT should retain PII for only if necessary to fulfill the specified purpose(s) and in accordance with a National Archives and Records Administration (NARA)-approved record disposition schedule

 FAA personnel collects the minimum amount of information from individuals to support FAA's airport compliance programs.
-Records for the system are handled according to the following National Archives and Record Administration (NARA) General Retention Schedules 4(GRS):
+Records for the system are handled according to the following National Archives and Record Administration (NARA) General Retention Schedules (GRS).